 Time To Appeal

-If you think you might want to appeal a decision, I am very accessible and can talk weekends and nights if needed.
+If you think you might want to appeal a decision, we are very accessible and can talk weekends and nights if needed.
 It is very important that you consult an attorney as soon as possible after the final decision.
 Appeals to the Connecticut Appellate Court must generally be filed within 20 days after the final judgment or order.
 For a probate appeal, the time limit is either 30 or 45 days depending on the type of case.
 The record created in the lower court should preserve the right to appeal.
 If bases for an appeal have not been preserved, or if too much time has passed, sometimes a case cannot be appealed.
 Only an attorney informed by the records, the facts, the law, and the procedure can provide you with insight regarding your appeal rights.

 Federal Court Appeals

 A party may appeal federal district court decisions to United States Circuit Courts, and in Connecticut, by the Court of Appeals for the Second Circuit considers appeals from the District Court of Connecticut.
 Federal courts have many rules governing the appellate process, and these rules differ from the rules governing appeals of state court decisions.
-If you wish to appeal or seek any other post-judgment remedy, please contact me as soon as possible.
+If you wish to appeal or seek any other post-judgment remedy, please contact us as soon as possible.
 The earlier you come for a visit, the more options you likely have in your case.

-For subsequent proceedings in criminal matters, please see my Post-Conviction Remedies page.
+For subsequent proceedings in criminal matters, please see our Post-Conviction Remedies page.
 In addition to direct appeals, convicted criminal defendants may also seek sentence review and petition for writs of habeas corpus among other remedies.
-Prisoners also have legal rights, and I am there for these clients and will visit them in prison and represent them in court.
+Prisoners also have legal rights, and we are there for these clients and will visit them in prison and represent them in court.